 The punishment for a burglary conviction depends on the circumstances of the crime.

-Burglary of a building that is not a habitation is a state jail felony, and occurs when a defendant unlawfully enters or remains in a public or private building (but not a habitation) with the intent to commit a felony, theft, or assault.
-(Tx.
-Stat. & Code Ann. § 30.02(c).)
+Burglary of a building that is not a habitation is a state jail felony and occurs when a defendant unlawfully enters or remains in a public or private building (but not a habitation) with the intent to commit a felony, theft, or assault.
+(Tex.
+Penal Code § 30.02(c).)

-Burglary of a habitation, or home invasion, is a second degree felony, and occurs when a defendant unlawfully enters or remains in a habitation with the intent to commit a felony theft or an assault therein.
-The crime increases to a first degree felony if the defendant entered the habitation with the intent to commit a felony other than felony theft therein.
-(Tx.
-Stat. & Code Ann. § 30.02(d).)
+Burglary of a habitation, or home invasion, is a second-degree felony and occurs when a defendant unlawfully enters or remains in a habitation with the intent to commit a felony theft or an assault therein.
+The crime increases to a first-degree felony if the defendant entered the habitation with the intent to commit a felony other than felony theft therein.
+(Tex.
+Penal Code § 30.02(d).)